-Like Wilson's formulation, the ToK System has also encountered criticism and some have feared that it might result in a monolithic system that dogmatically stamps out pluralism, the diversity of ideas, and free scientific inquiry.
-Stam (2004) argued the ToK System was a "disciplinary maneuver," not an act of science.
-Yanchar (2004) and Viney (2004) worried that the ToK might place psychology in an intellectual "straightjacket."
-Slife (2005) claimed that if the ToK System were adopted, certain individuals would be disenfranchised by "definitional fiat" and with "very little intellectual justification."
+Like Wilson's formulation, the ToK System has also encountered criticism, and some have feared that it might result in a monolithic system that dogmatically stamps out pluralism, the diversity of ideas, and free scientific inquiry.
+Stam (2004) argued the ToK System was a 'disciplinary maneuver,' not an act of science.
+Yanchar (2004) and Viney (2004) worried that the ToK might place

-Given the consistency of these responses, it seems necessary to clarify the nature of the ToK System and the type of integration it offers.
-Consistent with the analysis of the problem of value offered by Quackenbush (this issue), it seems appropriate to first proclaim a value of nondogmatism.
+Given the consistency of these responses, it appears necessary to clarify the nature of the ToK System and the type of integration it offers.
+Consistent with the analysis of the problem of value offered by Quackenbush (2008), it seems appropriate to first proclaim a value of nondogmatism.
 Dogmatism prevents divergent opinions from being explored and does a disservice to reasoned inquiry.
 The following quote from the Buddha summarizes my views on this issue:

 Do not believe what your teacher tells you merely out of respect for your teacher.
-But whatsoever, after due examination and analysis, you find to be conductive to the good, the benefit, the welfare of all things-that doctrine believe and cling to, and take as your guide (Jones, 2005, p.
-45).
+But whatsoever, after due examination and analysis, you find to be conductive to the good, the benefit, the welfare of all things-that doctrine believe and cling to, and take as your guide. (as cited in R. Jones, 2005, p.
+45)

 Rather than a dogmatic monolithic system, I am advocating for a shift toward a general, shared background of explanation that is theoretically coherent and can account for empirical observations.
-Currently the underlying worldviews that guide human action and discourse are in a state of "fragmented pluralism," meaning philosophical worldviews that are fundamentally contradictory and incompatible.
-Fragmented pluralism does not seem to be an ideal state of affairs and at a very basic level I am advocating for a shift toward an integrated pluralism (see also Mitchell, 2002).
-An integrated pluralism is where there are differences in emphasis that stem from disparate needs, goals and other idiographic factors, but each individual is connected to the same, common base of shared, general understanding.
+Currently the underlying worldviews that guide human action and discourse are in a state of 'fragmented pluralism,' meaning philosophical worldviews that are fundamentally contradictory and incompatible.
+Fragmented pluralism does not seem to be an ideal state of affairs, and at a very basic level I am advocating for a shift toward an integrated pluralism (see also Mitchell, 2002).
+An integrated pluralism is where there are differences in emphasis that stem from disparate needs, goals, and other idiographic factors, but each individual is connected to the same, common base of shared, general understanding.

-To articulate this idea further, it is useful to borrow from Jones' (1965) attempt to construct a more effective bridge between the sciences and the humanities.
-Jones argued that the concept of "experience" is advantageously ambiguous in regards to whether or not it primarily carries a subjective or objective meaning.
-"Experience' is ambiguous," he explains, "because, depending on context, it may refer to either what is encountered (the object experienced) or the encounter (the experiencing)" (p.
-33-34).
+To articulate this idea further, it is useful to borrow from William Thomas Jones' (1965) attempt to construct a more effective bridge between the sciences and the humanities.
+Jones argued that the concept of 'experience' is advantageously ambiguous in regards to whether or not it primarily carries a subjective or objective meaning. '"Experience' is ambiguous," he explains, 'because, depending on context, it may refer to either what is encountered (the object experienced) or the encounter (the experiencing)' (pp. 33-34).
 Jones added two simple concepts to his formulation: background and foreground structures.
-The background structures provide the context for experiencing foregrounds and all experiences are defined by background-foreground interactions.
+The background structures provide the context for experiencing foregrounds, and all experiences are defined by background-foreground interactions.
 For example, if confronted with a poisonous snake (foreground), a herpetologist, a Pentecostal worshiper, and a snake phobic would have radically different experiences because of their radically different background structures.